dask/distributed/docs/source/worker.rst

     client.run(trim_memory)

 This should be only used as a one-off debugging experiment.
+Watch the dashboard while running the above code.
+If unmanaged worker memory (on the "Bytes stored" plot) decreases significantly after calling ``client.run(trim_memory)``, then move on to the next section.
+Otherwise, you likely do have a memory leak.

+Note that you should only run this ``malloc_trim`` if you are using the default glibc memory allocator.
+When using a custom allocator, this could cause unexpected behavior including segfaults.
+(If you don't know what this means, you're probably using the default glibc allocator and are safe to run this.)

 Automatically trim memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~